 The market value of real estate refers to the estimated price that a property would sell for in the current market conditions.
 It is the price that a buyer and seller would typically agree upon if the property were to be sold in an open and competitive market where both parties have equal bargaining power.

 If properties are widely known, competition will raise the price near the market value.
-Finding deals below market value is the most challenging part of flipping a house.
+Finding a good deal, which can purchase below market value, is the most challenging part of flipping a house.
 A house-flipping coach will not be able to help you with that.

 Below market opportunities generally fall into two categories, and most profits are made when the house fits both types.